MZaid101/Build-OpenCV-With-CUDA/README.md

 It's also a good idea to double check the compatibility of OpenCV version, OpenCL version and GPU device before building.

+You can then run the script by executing `./build_cv_mac.sh`.
+This will clone OpenCV and opencv_contrib repositories, create a build directory and use cmake to configure OpenCV and then it will build and install OpenCV.